Rhodope Mountains: Climate

 The location of the Rhodopes in the southeastern part of the Balkan Peninsula largely determines the climate in the region.
 It is influenced both by the colder air coming from the north and by the warmer breeze from the Mediterranean.

 The average annual temperature in the Eastern Rhodopes is 13 °C, the maximum precipitation is in December, the minimum in August.
-In the Western Rhodopes, the temperature varies from 5 to 9 °C and in the summer rainfalls prevail.
+In the Western Rhodopes, the temperature varies from 5 to 9 °C and in the summer rainfall prevails.

 The mild climate, combined with some other factors, works in favour of the development of recreation and tourist activities.
 The Pamporovo resort, where the microclimate permits a heavy snow cover to be preserved for a long time, is an excellent example.

 Temperatures as low as -15 °C are common in winter, and due to this the Rhodopes are the southernmost place in the Balkans where tree species such as the Norway Spruce and the Silver Birch can be found.